philiptitus/pmartnextjs/README.md

 # PMart Frontend

 This is the frontend application for PMart, an e-commerce platform that i made to sell my tech services as  freelance.
 It is built with Next.js and modern React technologies.
+This Project Is served by a Django Backend Server.

 ## Tech Stack